January 2012 Issue

 Dr. Robert Balfanz of Johns Hopkins Univ. joins us to talk about the new report, Progress and Challenge in Ending the High School Dropout Epidemic, and some of the successful solutions being used around the country to raise high school graduation rates.
 Continue

-Posted in January 2012, Studies & Reports | Leave a comment
+Posted in Administration & Leadership, January 2012 | Leave a comment